 London Festival of Architecture Bodies in Urban Spaces in the City of London 13-14 July : Walk your way through the City and catch performers each day in a trail of physical installations.
 Be curious from Liverpool Street to the Barbican and don’t be surprised if you find free-runners, dancers, and literally bodies in urban spaces.
 We are definitely heading over to this.

 Olafur Eliasson arrives at the Tate Britain.
-We really cannot wait to see what visual treats this exhibition has in store.
+This is a visual treat.
+Read our BLOG for a preview to what must be THE exhibition to see this summer.
 If you’d like a fuller understanding of this exhibition, London Art Studies have an insider curator’s talk on Friday 6 September with Dr Richard Stemp.
 Click HERE for tickets.

 Art in London this Month